coatyio/coaty-js/docs/man/coding-style-guide.md

   `import Foo = require("module");`.
 * Never use TS internal modules (i.e. namespaces).
 They are not useful in combination with external modules.
 * In a Coaty **application project**, always import from a toplevel module, not from submodules, i.e. not from individual files.
+For example, use `import { Task } from "coaty/model";` instead of `import { Task } from "coaty/model/task";`.
-* In the Coaty framework, always import from individual TS files, not toplevel modules.
+* Inside the Coaty **framework**, always import from individual TS files, not toplevel modules.
-* In the Coaty framework, only export public types in modules.
+* Inside the Coaty **framework**, only export public types in modules.
 Do not export types in modules that are internal or private to the framework.
 * Group import statements in the following order and separate them by an empty line:
   1. Imports from npm modules used by the framework.
   2. Imports from framework modules in other toplevel modules.
   3. Imports from framework modules in the same toplevel module.
 * In RxJS, do not use the deprecated coding style of chaining operators, but use the pipeable operator syntax and import RxJS operators individually:
   `import { map, take } from "rxjs/operators";`